geza-s/CL61-Processing-Project/README.md

 ## Overview

 This project is a master's student project aimed at analyzing and processing data collected from a Vaisala CL61 ceilometer.
-The project focuses on understanding and interpreting atmospheric data for various applications, such as weather monitoring, climate research, or environmental studies.
+The project focuses on processing and interpreting ceilometer backscattering data to explore the potential of last-generation ceilometers to characterize atmospheric observations.
+This could potentially be beneficial for various applications, such as weather monitoring, climate research, or environmental studies.

+## Paper abstract

+  This semester's project aims to explore the potential of the Vaisala CL61 ceilometer with polarization capacity for characterizing atmospheric observations.
+To achieve this, a Python pipeline was developed to classify atmospheric targets.
+The noise was filtered out from the data, enabling an efficient application of K-means clustering.
+Each cluster was classified by fixing thresholds on attenuated backscatter and linear depolarization ratio.
+The results show differentiation between liquid and solid scattering targets as well as the identification of aerosol plumes, demonstrating the extended use of ceilometers through their polarization capabilities.

 ## Project Goals